aidasbui/aidas-buivydas-resume-site/README.md

 ## License

-This web app has the MIT license.
+This web app is released under the MIT license.